Benoniy/eng84_exercises/README.md

 ## 01 - Program that calculates year of birth!
 Cool, we've used strings to make a program that made a welcome message.
 Now let's use some numerical types.
-Create program that calculates the year of birth.
+Create a program that calculates the year of birth.

 ### Part one:
 * Define the variables `age` and `name`